NUIX-Studio/vrsimulator.github.io/_posts/2020-06-29-Meeting minutes.markdown

 4. Can use two different VR headsets (and compare them).
 5. How are the post / get requests are created in openHAB?
 How can we add our own code to the openHAB platform?

+## Fifth meeting
+During the last two months we had several meetings, minutes for which have not been written here.